python/cpython/Doc/library/os.rst

    If optional argument *topdown* is ``True`` or not specified, the triple for a directory is generated before the triples for any of its subdirectories (directories are generated top-down).
 If *topdown* is ``False``, the triple for a directory is generated after the triples for all of its subdirectories (directories are generated bottom-up).
+No matter the value of *topdown*, the list of subdirectories is retrieved before the tuples for the directory and its subdirectories are generated.

    When *topdown* is ``True``, the caller can modify the *dirnames* list in-place (perhaps using :keyword:`del` or slice assignment), and :func:`walk` will only